 You'll have experience as a journalist and excellent writing skills in idiomatic English.
 You’ll be able to record accurately, to report impartially, to provide context as necessary and to ensure all output is consistent with the BBC’s editorial guidelines.
 You’ll have a thorough understanding of Africa’s media environment and a good knowledge of the political, cultural, religious and economic factors significant in the region.
 You’ll be able to track breaking news and emerging trends in social media.

 You are willing and able to embrace new ways of working, to continually develop yourself and others around you and to actively seek feedback.
 You have good inter-personal communication skills and can work collaboratively with team members and with other parts of the BBC.

-You will need complete fluency in either Arabic or in both Amharic and Tigrinya.
-We are also looking for excellent English-language editors – in which case a desirable language (listed as follows) would be an advantage: Arabic, Oromo, Tigrinya, Amharic and any other language dominant in Africa’s media scene.
+You need to be an excellent English-language editor – in which case a desirable language (listed as follows) would be an advantage: Swahili, Arabic, Oromo, Tigrinya, Amharic and any other language dominant in Africa’s media scene.

 Location: BBC Offices, Nairobi, Kenya

 Any offer of employment with the BBC will be conditional upon you having the right to work in Kenya.

 We don’t focus simply on what we do – we also care how we do it.
 Our values and the way we behave are important to us.
 Please make sure you’ve read about our values and behaviours in the document attached below.

 Diversity matters at the BBC.
 We have a working environment where we value and respect every individual's unique contribution, enabling all of our employees to thrive and achieve their full potential.

 We want to attract the broadest range of talented people to be part of the BBC – whether that’s to contribute to our programming or our wide range of non-production roles.
 The more diverse our workforce, the better able we are to respond to and reflect our audiences in all their diversity.